 Direct debits are a way to pay regular bills from your current account, such as your council tax or TV licence.

 You can set up a direct debit by signing a Direct Debit Mandate form with the firm you wish to pay.
 In the form, you arrange with the firm how much you are going to pay and when.
 A direct debit can be set up to pay on a particular date every month, quarter or year.

-The main difference to a standing order is that the company or person you are paying can change the amount of the direct debit or the date they take it – although they must inform you of this first with a certain number of days notice.
+The main difference to a standing order is that the company (or person) you are paying can change the amount of the direct debit or the date they take it, although they must inform you of this by giving a certain number of days' notice.

 If there isn't enough money in your account to pay a direct debit, your current account may have a buffer zone.
 This is basically a small interest-free overdraft that your bank won't charge you for if you creep into it.

 Exceed the buffer zone and your bank or building society may not pay the direct debit and may even charge you a fee.
 If paying a direct debit pushes you into an unauthorised overdraft, you may have to pay additional charges as well.

-If you know beforehand that you won't have enough in your bank account, the best thing to do is arrange a temporary overdraft with your bank to pay the direct debit.
+If you know beforehand that you won't have enough in your account, the best thing to do is arrange a temporary overdraft with your bank to pay the direct debit.
 Alternatively, you could try to negotiate a later payment date with the company in question.

 If you miss direct debits regularly, you should consider changing payment dates or paying by a different method.

 Not always.
 Some credit accounts where you pay by monthly direct debit may not appear on your credit report.
 Some companies only provide details to a credit reference agency of credit accounts where outstanding monies are owed to them.
 In addition, a credit reference agency may not hold information on certain accounts, or the company you have a direct debit with may not provide account details to the credit reference agency.